-These are some of my favorites and all great choices.
-What you decide on will depend on what your child is interested in, the list in no way means that they need ALL of them.
-I have found that it’s helpful to send the list to the grandparents and aunties you know will be getting your little ones a gift and may need some ideas!
+These are some of my favorite choices and there are a lot of options on this list!
+To make it easier, I’ve organized them into categories.
+What you decide to buy will depend on what your child is interested in.
+This list does not mean they need ALL of the things of course.
+One other tip that I have found helpful is to send the list to the grandparents and aunties you know will be getting your little ones a gift!

 Easy to use and put away!
 Great introduction to marker play and creative design.
 Helps develop hand eye coordination and art creation in a simple medium before advancing to more complex drawing.